IsraelGboluwaga/wonderq/README.md

 **Commands:**

- **queue:** View the current messages in the queue.
+ **view-queue:** View the current messages in the queue.

  **database:** View messages that have been persisted to the database.

- **pending**: View jobs that are being processed by consumers and awaiting completion, along with its remaining duration.
+ **pending-jobs**: View jobs that are being processed by consumers and awaiting completion, along with its remaining duration.

  **cmds**: Reprint the command list.